623637719/The-Democratization-of-AI/2.Deep learning/Readme.md

 <img src="https://github.com/623637719/The-Democratization-of-AI/assets/84779222/ad04c250-afde-4ca2-a38d-876ea2d3b314" width="400" height="250">

-<sup>The lines are all represent different weights and each neuron in the hidden layer has a bias, so the output of each neuron is mx + mx ...... + b </sup>
+<sup>The lines are all represent different weights and each neuron in the hidden layer has a bias, so the output of each neuron is m1x1 + m2x2 ...... + b </sup>

 <sup>Where the x is the ouput of a neuron on the layer before it (or the input) and m is the weight that it holds, b is the bias.</sup>